Clever-ISA/Clever-ISA/specs/abi.md

 - R_CLEVER_RELAX_GOT
 - R_CLEVER_RELAX_PLT

-Additionally, the following relocations against symbols defined in a linked shared object may not be used:
+Additionally, the following relocations against symbols defined in a linked shared object, or - in a dynamically linked executable or shared object - against a global symbol with default visibility, may not be used:
 - R_CLEVER_16_PCREL
 - R_CLEVER_32_PCREL
 - R_CLEVER_64_PCREL